dyazdani/avocado-component-library/src/README.md

   )
 }
 ```
-If you use AvocadoThemeProvider, descendant components do not need to import `AvocadoThemeContext.tsx` and thus do not need the import statement `import { AvocadoThemeContext } from "../AvocadoThemeContext";`
+If you use AvocadoThemeProvider, descendant components won't not need to import `AvocadoThemeContext`.

 ### License